chris4jahn/PowerShell/README.md

 # PowerShell
 Usefull PS scripts, nothing new
+In this repository I will make ps scripts publicly available that I use a lot for Microsoft Azure Administration.
+Feel free to use them.
+I am happy for any feedback or adjustment.

 THE SOFTWARE OR CODE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF